Decorative image for blog on Kafka vs. RabbitMQ

 Scalability & Redundancy

 Both Kafka and RabbitMQ are scalable and redundant.
 They both allow multiple nodes, and replication of messages.
 RabbitMQ nodes are all equal peers; there are no leader or follower nodes.
 Kafka currently uses ZooKeeper for its metadata storage and clustering, so for now it is a required application for proper operation of Kafka.
-However, future versions will deprecate and eventually remove ZooKeeper as a requirement, replacing it with the Raft protocol for cluster operations in Kafka itself.
+However, future versions will deprecate and eventually remove ZooKeeper as a requirement, replacing it with the Kafka Raft (KRaft) protocol for cluster operations in Kafka itself.

 Need Help with Kafka or RabbitMQ?